Share on your favorite

 In Japanese culture, kanji are characters that originated from Chinese script, and the meaning of a name changes depending on the kanji characters chosen.
 The more variations of kanji a name has, the more common it is in Japan.
 Conversely, a name with very few kanji variations is considered unique and rare.
 Below are the kanji variations for "Renon," ranked by the total number of "Good!" votes.

-Waterway - A waterway used for boats to navigate.
+Waterway - A channel for boats.

 Watercourse - A stream or river.

-音 means "sound, noise."
+音 means "sound, melody, tidings."

-Sound - The vibration of air that is heard by the ear.
+Sound - Vibrations of air and other substances perceived by the ear.

 Verse - A song or piece of music.

-麗 means "beautiful, lovely, graceful."
+麗 means "beautiful, fair, to line up."

 Match - Be equal to in quality or ability.

-音 means "sound, noise."
+音 means "sound, melody, tidings."

-Sound - The vibration of air that is heard by the ear.
+Sound - Vibrations of air and other substances perceived by the ear.

 Verse - A song or piece of music.

-蓮 means "lotus, water lily."
+蓮 means "lotus."

 Lotus - A symbol of purity, beauty, and spiritual enlightenment.